teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 > 3. Determine the inputs as follows:
 > 3.1.
 Input: `openrefine-Galaxy file.tsv`
-> 3.2. stop_words_english: `stop_words_english.txt` which is the file we provided to you in this tutorial.
+> 3.2. stop_words_english: `stop_words_english.txt`, which is the file we provided to you in this tutorial.
 >
 >    <p align="center">
 >      <img src="workflow_inputs.png" alt="Determine the inputs of the workflow">
 >    </p>
 >
-> 4. Click on the `Run Workflow` button on top.
+> 4. Click on the `Run Workflow` button at the top.
 > 5. You can follow the stages of different jobs (computational tasks).
-They will be created, scheduled, executed, and compelted.
-When everything is green, your workflow has ran fully and the results are ready.
+They will be created, scheduled, executed, and completed.
+When everything is green, your workflow has run fully and the results are ready.
 >
 >    <p align="center">
 >      <img src="workflow_overview.png" alt="Overview of the workflow">